I use the Jaaxy keyword research tool on a daily basis, (or multiple times a day) and it’s become an essential tool that I use to grow my business.

 There are plenty more sophisticated search tools that give you considerable more information and as such, they will help you develop and grow your site and rank more effectively.

-But Jaaxy comes out top for me – often when you sign up or download a keyword search tool, it all seems really complicated, but Jaaxy is easy and simple to use from the start.
+As Keyword research tools go, Jaaxy comes out top for me – often when you sign up or download a keyword search tool, it can often be complicated, but Jaaxy is simple to use from the start.

 Jaaxy is ultra user friendly and simple to use an some of its unique features make it extra enjoyable to use… I will go over this in more detail further on in this review.